 Wedding Shawl Item Number: 1472/3 from the MOA: University of British Columbia

-Man’s rectangular shawl made of red and black block-printed cotton textile, heavily embroidered on all four corners with multi-coloured floral designs, abstract representations of peacocks, geometric patterns, mirrors, rickrack and beaded tassels.
+Man’s wedding shawl.
+Made of red and black block-printed cotton textile, heavily embroidered on all four corners with multi-coloured floral designs, abstract representations of peacocks, geometric patterns, mirrors, rickrack and beaded tassels.
 The designs on the four corners are worked in silk thread and are almost identical to each other, differing only in minor details and colours.
 Embroidered yellow stripes extend vertically and horizontally across the shawl and intersect at the center with an embroidered diamond shaped medallion.
 The block printed designs on the textile form striped borders at each edge, and there is a central rectangle which contains stylized floral patterns arranged in diamond-shaped frames.
 The block-printed textile is pieced along one long edge (machine stitched) prior to embroidering.
-There is a strip of black cotton fabric (8.5 cm wide) hand-sewn at each end.
+The back has a strip of black cotton fabric hand-sewn to each end.

 Presented to the bridegroom by the bride’s family and worn by him at the wedding.
 It is thrown around the groom’s shoulders by his female relatives as he leaves to collect his bride on their wedding day, and he continues to wear it with the ends thrown forward over his shoulders for the journey and rituals that take place in the bride’s house.
 When the bride and groom leave the ceremony, it is draped around them both, with each holding one end.
 Sometimes it is held overhead like a canopy over the newlyweds, with the corners held by male relatives of the bride.
 Used as a shawl or spread by both men and women on auspicious occasions after the wedding.